Weirui Peng

 Engaging end users in AI system auditing is challenging given their varying tech literacy and a lack of incentive.
 In this paper, we propose a collaborative approach combining gamification and storytelling to incentivize end-user participation in AI auditing and make the process more engaging.
 The user-centric pipeline incorporates game-like rewards and narrative frameworks.
 Our methodology aims to make AI auditing more interactive and inclusive, contributing to the development of more ethical AI systems.

-Accepted to CSCW 2023 User AI Auditing Workshop
+CSCW 2023 User AI Auditing Workshop